dotslash/recent2/README.md

 **Q**: Can I have a custom location to store my history sqlite file?
 **A**: Yes.
 Point RECENT_DB environment variable to your sqlite file.

-**Q**: I want to have a custom PROMPT_COMMAND that calls recent using my own logic.
+**Q**: I want to have a custom PROMPT_COMMAND that calls log-recent using my own logic.
 How do I do that?
 **A**: This is basically https://github.com/dotslash/recent2/issues/32.
 Set RECENT_CUSTOM_PROMPT environment variable
        to a non empty value.

 ## Dev installation instructions